GraemeMalcolm/ai-labs/Instructions/exercises/01-auto-ml.md

     Note that the workspace has multiple pages, which are displayed in the navigation pane on the left.
 You can expand and collapse this pane by using the **&#9776;** menu at the top.

-## View and download data
+## Download data

 In this exercise, you'll use a dataset of ice cream sales to train a model that predicts the demand for ice creams on a given day, based on seasonal and meteorological features.

-1. In a new browser tab, navigate to [https://raw.githubusercontent.com/GraemeMalcolm/ai-labs/refs/heads/main/data/ice-cream.csv](https://raw.githubusercontent.com/GraemeMalcolm/ai-labs/refs/heads/main/data/ice-cream.csv) and view the ice cream sales data, which is in a comma-separated values (CSV) file.
+1. In a new browser tab, navigate to [https://raw.githubusercontent.com/GraemeMalcolm/ai-labs/refs/heads/main/data/ml-data.zip](https://raw.githubusercontent.com/GraemeMalcolm/ai-labs/refs/heads/main/data/ml-data.zip) and download the **ml-data.zip** to your local computer.
-1. Save the data file as **ice-cream.csv** on your local computer.
+1. Extract the downloaded **ml-data.zip** archive to see the files it contains.
+Note that one of these files is **ice-cream.csv**, which contains the ice cream sales data required for this exercise.

 ## Use automated machine learning to train a model